benji6/virtual-audio-graph/README.md

 ## Status

-Project is in early stages of development and API is likely to change.
+Project is in early stages of development and API may change.

 ## Overview

 Library for manipulating the Web Audio API.

-Abstracts away the pain of directly manipulating the Audio Graph in a similar fashion to the way in which react and virtual-dom abstract away DOM manipulation pain.
+Abstracts away the pain of directly manipulating the audio graph in a similar fashion to the way in which react and virtual-dom do for the DOM.

-Create and update an Audio Graph by generating a virtual audio graph with a JSON-compatible array of objects representing the nodes to be constructed and their relationships to each other.
+virtual-audio-graph aims to manage the state of the audio graph so this does not have to be done manually.

+Simply pass a data structure representing the desired audio graph and virtual-audio-graph takes care of the rest.

 ## Installation